-Dozens of firefighters battle large scrub fire in Waihi, Coromandel

-Dozens of firefighters are working to put out a large scrub fire in Waihi, Coromandel.
+Coromandel scrub fire spreads to the size of more than seven rugby fields, helicopter en route

+The large scrub fire just south of Whangamata is spreading and a helicopter has been called to assist.

-Emergency services were called to the blaze near Whangamata Rd in Waihi at 3.27pm today.
+Emergency services were called to the blaze in a paddock off Whangamata Rd, near Parakiwai Quarry Rd, in the Coromandel district at 3.27pm today.

+Dozens of firefighters rushed to the scene and hours later are continuing to battle the blaze.

-Fire and Emergency New Zealand say the fire is about 100m by 100m - larger than a rugby field.
+Initially, Fire and Emergency New Zealand said it was a 100m by 100m scrub fire.

-"They are having trouble assessing the fire due to swamp land," a Fenz spokesman said.
+Now, it's 500m by 200m blaze - the size of more than seven rugby fields.

+Fenz shift manager Daniel Nicholson said it was not near any residential properties and no evacuations had been called yet.

 READ MORE: